Day Of The Girl

 Updated

-Day Of The Girl Facts & Quotes
+Facts about Day Of The Girl

-• It is estimated that over 100 million women from the world are missing.
+• It is estimated that over 100 million women around the world are missing.
 Female infanticide and selective abortion are still commonly practiced in Asia and have led to uneven ratios of men and women all over Asia.

 • Get active for girls on social media.
 Use one of UNICEF's recommended social networking hashtags: #dayofthegirl, #mylifeat15, #girl4president and #girlhero!.